Phobia

 I coped with it fine,

-shook it into a glass,
+shook it into a glass,carried it back outside

 and set it free